School Leaver Employment Supports (SLES)

-School Leavers Employment Supports (SLES) is an early intervention approach for Year 12 school leavers, designed to support their transition from school to employment.
+School Leaver Employment Supports (SLES) is an early intervention approach for Year 12 school leavers.
+It’s designed to support their transition from school to employment.

-As part of managing participants’ barriers to employment, providers can:
+As part of managing a participant’s employment barriers, providers can:

-- provide evidenced based best practice that supports participants unique pathways to employment;
+- provide evidenced-based best practice knowledge to support a participant’s unique pathway to employment;

 - help foster partnerships and goodwill in the local community; and

-- use their employer and professional networks and develop innovative business practices that engage and connect with employers.
+- use their employer and professional networks to develop innovative business practices to engage and connect with employers.

-Providers work with participants to help them get ready for work, and planning their pathway to employment.
-They develop individually tailored activities to support and meet the participant’s employment goals.
-These supports would typically include:
+Providers work with participants to help them get ready for work.
+They plan employment pathways and develop individually tailored activities to meet each participant’s needs.

-It is important to consider the needs of the participant and family when transitioning from a structured school environment.
-Participants may initially be seeking regular activity and structure while others will be ready for a highly individualised service.
+When transferring from a structured school environment, it is important to consider the participant and their family’s needs.
+Initally, participants may seek regular activity and structure while others will be ready for a highly individualised service.

 Providers interested in delivering SLES should review the following resources: